hhu-rapp/rapp-tool/README.md

-# RAPP Prediction Package
+# RAPP GUI Package

-Responsible Academic Performance Prediction (RAPP)
+The **responsible academic performance prediction** (RAPP) GUI is a tool to train, save, load and evaluate Machine Learning models.

 ## How it internally works